woupiestek/typecoach/log.md

 # TypeCoach

+## 2024-12-23

+### updates

+- Instead of truncating time at every point, just ignore any breaks at the start of an exercise.
+- Show linebreaks by substituting spaces with "\u200B\u00A0": zero width space before non breaking space.
+- Always repeat when errors are made, only repeat more often if the rate is getting to high.
+- If errors are made at a rate of 0.75 per minute over 30 minutes, and every error causes at least one penalty round, then 22.5 is the 'penalty budget', the amount the user can afford.

 ## 2024-11-07

 Made several changes now, and I am starting to feel good about this again.
 As if